 There are some potential benefits to doing this, such as topping up your insurance*, consolidating your super**, increasing your end benefit, or accessing a Working Income Stream.

 We recommend checking out the Accumulation Plan page or contacting us for further information about partnering your defined benefit with an Accumulation Plan.

 Find out more about our award winning Accumulation Plan

 Your entitlements and options are dependent on your circumstances, and the complexities can be confusing.
 It's important that you receive accurate information - remember, no one knows your Revised Scheme better than ESSSuper.

 We will help you understand your options in detail, and if you need, we can advise you on which option is best for your personal situation through our financial planning service.

-We also offer regular seminars which will help you to understand your options in more detail.
+We also run regular webinars which can help you to understand your options in more detail.

-Be in the know: Find out more about our advice and education services today3.
+Be in the know: Find out more about our advice† and education services today